WTFS | Call for Applications 2026-27

 Carnegie Foundation for the Advancement of Teaching

-OPID’s Wisconsin Teaching Fellows and Scholars (WTFS) Program is designed to provide the time, space, and support to systematically reflect with UW peers in a stimulating and open-minded community and, ultimately, to move from “scholarly teaching” to the “scholarship of teaching [and learning].”
-Administered by the UW System’s Office of Professional and Instructional Development (OPID) and directed by UW faculty, the WTFS Program is grounded in the Scholarship of Teaching and Learning (SoTL).
-We welcome projects that consider the intersection of equity, high-impact practices (HIPs), and SoTL.
+OPID’s Wisconsin Teaching Fellows and Scholars (WTFS) Program is designed to provide the time, space, and support to systematically reflect with UW peers in a stimulating and open-minded community and, ultimately, to move from scholarly teaching to the scholarship of teaching and learning (SoTL).
+The WTFS program is administered by the Universities of Wisconsin’s Office of Professional and Instructional Development (OPID) and directed by UW faculty.
+In 2026-27 we welcome new Co-directors– Dr. Sarah Riforgiate, Professor of Communication at UW-Milwaukee, and Dr. Georjeanna Wilson-Doenges, Professor of Psychology at UW-Green Bay – to lead WTFS.
+Together we will embark on a SoTL journey that engages high-impact practices (HIPs).
+For many participants, this SoTL journey will extend beyond the year-long community of practice into the future.

-Universities provide a $4,000 summer stipend (paid before the Fall semester), and cover travel, lodging, meals, and incidentals for their WTFS participants.
+Participants receive a $4,000 summer stipend and travel support from their university.
 Each participant also receives $500 in Supplies & Expenses from OPID.
 We seek participants who demonstrate a commitment to excellence in teaching and learning, as well as intellectual curiosity, spirit of collegiality, and commitment to the success of all students.

 Common Questions